Are you ready to start self-taping for your auditions?

 10. Do memorize the script

 It’s paramount that you give your best performance and not what appears to be a cold read on video.
 This first impression is all you get!
 Don’t hold the script.
-You will eventually look down or away, losing focus while you check a line.
+You will eventually look down or away, losing focus while checking a line.
 They’ll assume that you’re a beginner and/or aren’t prepared.
 They are not looking for someone who is a good reader or even good at memorizing a script.
 Casting wants someone to become the character that they are looking for.
 Be prepared by knowing the material so your focus can be on giving a winning performance.

 11. Don’t go crazy with post-production

-The more you do, the more it can distract from YOU.
+The more you do, the more it can distract YOU.
 Dissolving between scenes is fine.
 Just don’t throw in a lot of cutting between shots, a music bed, or special effects.
 We just want to see you!
 Don’t do long titles at the start of your tape.
-Casting directors have a lot of tapes to go through and you only have their attention for a short amount of time.
+Casting directors have a lot of tapes to go through, and you only have their attention for a short amount of time.
 Don’t waste that time on a title.

-Remember self-submissions can be a gift to you as an actor.
+Remember, self-submissions can be a gift to you as an actor.
 Take advantage of this.
 Do it as many times as you need to get it right.
-Follow these basics and your self-tape submissions will get you noticed!
+Follow these basics, and your self-tape submissions will get you noticed!